EuroPride: European Pride Organisers Association

 The European Pride Organisers Association (often shortened to EPOA or EuroPride) owns the EuroPride trademark and licenses its use to one Pride organisation each year.

 Pride organisers from across Europe discussed the creation of a European network at conferences of InterPride and the International Lesbian & Gay Association (ILGA) in the early 1990s, and the first formal meeting of EPOA was convened in Copenhagen in 1995.

 EPOA is a small organisation with eight elected board members, all of whom serve with Pride organisations in Europe.
 It has no paid staff, and has its headquarters in Brussels, Belgium.
 The board meets several times each year, often holding a meeting in a city holding its Pride event that weekend.

 Any Pride organisation can become a member of EPOA upon payment of a membership fee.
 This gives the organisation voting rights at the Annual General Meeting, including on votes on future EuroPride bids.
 Membership to EPOA automatically makes a Pride a member of InterPride, its international equivalent.
 EPOA has more than 130 members across Europe.

-The current president of EPOA is Latvian human rights activist, Kristine Garina.
+Until October 2024 Ukrainian human rights activist, Lenny Emson was the president of EPOA.
+Since then, German activist Patrick Orth is interim President.